Spring Boot Chain of Responsibility Pattern Example

 This structure makes the system open for extension (adding a new algorithm is easy) but closed for modification (no need to touch existing logic).

-The Role of HashResolveChainHandler
+The Role of HashResolveChainOrchestrator

 This class is responsible for managing and executing the chain: